paulhibbitts/cmpt-363-213-beta/docs/readings.md

 # All Readings

 ## Week 1
+### Course overview/What is usability, UX design and systems thinking?
 **Defining usability (1 of 3 for Week 1)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://blog.prototypr.io/defining-usability-e7bf42e8abd0">Defining usability</a>